vatch123/AppCoding/README.md

 The current state of the repository emulates the work of ICC paper.

-The entire code is written in python with `numpy` and `matplotlib` as the only dependencies.
+The entire code is written in python with `matplotlib` as the only dependency.

 There are two runnable scripts:
 * system.py